Yinnerston/Untitled-Gundam-Game/docs/dotnet/03_lessons_from_django.md

 We need to ensure atomic database operations to prevent race conditions

+Pessimistic concurrency: Use database locks to prevent concurrency conflicts
+- con: Complex to implement, performance degrades as users increase Optimistic concurrency: Allows concurrency conflicts to happen, then reacts to rectify them
+- Types of error recovery include:
+  - Store-Wins scenario: Data store values take precendence and user is given an error on conflict
+  - Client-Wins / Last-In-Wins: Final write overwrites the preceeding writes
+  - Managing state for each transaction and db column: Unpractical to implement due to requirement of managing too much state
+- How are conflicts detected?
+  - [Concurrency token](https://learn.microsoft.com/en-us/ef/core/saving/concurrency?tabs=data-annotations): Property that tracks queries and emits a conflict on update or delete during `SaveChanges()`

 [**Database transactions**](https://learn.microsoft.com/en-us/ef/core/saving/transactions)

 Atomic workflow using Optimistic Concurrency:
 - https://stackoverflow.com/a/17976819

+Async Methods:
+- Async methods are the default for .NET Core and EF Core
+  - Database action statements are executed asynchronously (not the lazily evaluated operations)
+  - EF Core context is not thread safe
+  - Verify library packages use async if they call EF Core methods that send queries to the db

 ### Entity Framework